DHorse2/MdmFramework/README.md

 ## The Framework
 A scholastic and proprietary journey duplicating a few well understood patterns and solutions within the .Net C# world.
 What this project assumed:
 * I'm aware many good frameworks exist.
 The purpose was educational first and foremost.
-* Database conversion tools too, where databases typically can import data from disparate environments (assuming the source has an export feature).
+* Database conversion tools exist too or might be built in.
+Databases typically can import data from disparate environments (assuming the source has an export feature).
+Powerful ETL might justify having this.
-* In addition, broad duplication of OS classes within an API is an antipattern.
+* In addition, broad duplication of OS classes within an API **is an antipattern**.
 It almost always is although there are specific use cases like wrappers.
 Again this is a "lesson".
 * An Application Layers abstraction immitating the Network Abstraction Layers is a discussion...
+Somewhat an academic topic, really interesting and not in demand.
-* The MVVC product is structured this way or build using these classes.
+* The MVVC product is structured is built using these classes.
+Overtop of them and another, higher level.
 * The database import product is build using the MVVC.
+It's turtles all the way down.

 ## Mdm Win Link Tool
 You will notice many links everywhere.
 It show the presence of, and widespread usage of Windows shortcuts (links).